Okehampton Station in old maps

 - On the 1883 map, a railway line is shown between the western end of the tramway and the engine shed area.
 It's drawn at the same gauge as the other standard gauge track, whilst the tramway itself is visibly narrower.
 It must have been a steep incline.
 Was it used to get stone to the goods yard, for despatch elsewhere?
 It's not shown on the later maps.

 - The engine shed didn't exist in 1883.
-It appears on the 1904 map, then a longer version appears in 1932.
+It appears on the 1904 map, and has doubled in length by 1932.

 - You can see that the original 50 foot turntable was a tight fit in the available land.
 The later 70 foot table had to be built further west where there was more space in the loco shed site which tapers eastwards.